 Update Your OS

-If you’ve ever read one of our many articles you’ve likely seen this recommendations before.
-That’s because many of our technical woes are caused by outdated software.
+If you’ve ever read one of our many articles, you’ve likely seen this recommendation before.
+That’s because many of our technical woes are the result of outdated software.
 This is also true for the Bluetooth connectivity function that your Airpods rely on to work properly.

 Although software issues typically affect both Airpods, it’s worth trying an update.
 Here’s how to update your Apple device: